 Signature style: Destiny isn’t afraid to show off a little skin, and with those legs, nor should she be.

-A fun and flirtatious drag act from Darwin (now based in Sydney) is the crowned queen who took the inaugural Miss First Nation title 2017.
-She's the all singing, all dancing showstopper driven by helping LGBTQI+ youth feel comfortable in their own skin.
+A fun and flirtatious drag act from Darwin (now based in Sydney) is the former crowned queen who took the inaugural Miss First Nation title 2017.
+She's the all-singing, all-dancing showstopper, driven by helping LGBTQI+ youth feel comfortable in their own skin.

-At 22, Isla is relatively new to the drag scene.
 Based in Darwin, this "real good honey" likes to be big and beautiful, with electric colours and powerful costuming.
-She's a comedic lipsyncher extraordinaire and does a mean, "Leave Britney Alone!!" performance.
+She's a comedic lipsynch-er extraordinaire and does a mean, "Leave Britney Alone!!" performance.

 Signature style: Cyberpunk princess